How resting regularly benefits your brain

 Sleep is in our DNA

-The benefits of healthy sleep was vital in the founding of Heights—a few years back, one of our co-founders, Dan, developed insomnia.
+The benefits of healthy sleep was vital in the founding of Heights—a few years back, one of our co-founders, Dan, had severe sleeping issues.
 At first he thought waking at 2AM, full of beans and ready to work, was a healthy thing.
 Turns out all those sleepless nights really catch up with you.

 This led him to visit therapists and doctors who couldn’t seem to find the solution, all the while, two hours sleep a night remained the norm.
 It was only after an exhausted ramble to a friend that something clicked.
 They asked if he’d considered whether brain nutrition might be at the heart of the problem.